 - To eliminate energy use when devices are in standby mode, plug them into a smart strip or power strip with on/off capabilities

 - Look for the ENERGY STAR® label when selecting home electronics.
-ENERGY STAR-certified products use up to 50% less energy than conventional models while still providing the features consumers want.
+ENERGY STAR-certified products use less energy than conventional models while still providing the features consumers want.